Our patients

 Turtle wintering room

-Turtle Room
+Turtle room

 We have two Western Painted Turtles that did not recover completely from their shell fractures/broken shells before the frost this fall.
 They will be overwintered in our heated turtle room until fit for release next year.